 Getting a puppy from us

-Before you get a wolfalike type dog, make sure that you read up as much as possible.
+Before you get a wolfalike type dog, make sure that you read up as much as possible about them.
 We are always here to answer your questions before and after you decide to get one of these fantastic dogs.
-If we don’t know the answer, we will find out for you.
-We offer life long support and help with anything that might occur.
+We will find out for you if we don’t know the answer.
+We offer lifelong support and help with anything that might occur.

 As these dogs can be a handful to own and can test the most experienced dog owner, there is something you have to do as a puppy owner of a Valkyrie puppy.